aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

 print(f"Average score (OOD): {vae_result_ood.instance_score.mean():.4f}")
 ```

-## Autoencoder with GMM for Enhanced OOD Detection
+## Autoencoder with GMM for enhanced OOD detection

 Adding a Gaussian Mixture Model (GMM) to the latent space provides an additional signal for OOD detection.
 The GMM
 models the density of the latent representations, and samples with low density are likely to be OOD.
 This combines